 Despite being hard on us all, 2020 gave the green light to creativity and innovation and gave us collective lightbulb moments that would have taken us years to reach otherwise.

-Innovation turned from a perk to necessity, and with that, chatbots got a second chance.
+Innovation turned from a perk to a necessity, and with that, chatbots got a second chance.

-Now, when I talk about chatbots, I don’t necessarily mean AI chatbots.
+Now, when I talk about chatbots, I don’t necessarily mean NLP + Machine Learning chatbots.
 Yes, conversational AI is essential, and those kinds of assistants have their time, place, and application.
 But chatbots are much more than AI… or should I say much less?
-In any case, I am trying to draw your attention to the simple “dumbed-down” bots no-one ever expected to live up to human complexity.
+In any case, I am trying to draw your attention to the simple “dumbed-down” bots no one ever expected to live up to human complexity.
 The ones that take leads down predetermined paths of a carefully designed decision tree.

 Because a simple conversational interface might just be the status-quo-breaking lead generation software, we’ve all been waiting for.

 The secret to their success is the conversational approach that is just so natural on desktop as well as mobile and combines it with the practicality of a traditional user interface.
 In other words, they keep the turn-taking, information, and chatty vibe while removing the insecurity so often induced by AI natural language processing bots.